Stock market today: Wall Street coasts around its records as quiet trading continues

 NEW YORK (AP) — U.S. stock indexes are drifting around their records Wednesday, continuing a dayslong run of quiet trading.

-The S&P 500 was virtually unchanged in morning trading, a day after setting its latest all-time high.
-The Dow Jones Industrial Average was also basically flat, as of 10:45 a.m.
+The S&P 500 was virtually unchanged in afternoon trading, a day after setting its latest all-time high.
+The Dow Jones Industrial Average fell 30 points, or 0.1%, as of 12:36 p.m.
 Eastern time.
-It slipped by 20 points, or less than 0.1%, while the Nasdaq composite was edging up by 0.1% from latest record.
+The Nasdaq composite was mostly unchanged and hovering around its latest record.

 Target tumbled 7.4% after the retailer reported profit for the latest quarter that fell short of analysts' expectations.
 It also gave forecasted ranges for upcoming profit where the midpoints fell below analysts' estimates, as it said customers are holding back on purchases of non-essentials.
 Earlier this week, Target said it was cutting prices on thousands of everyday basics to entice customers struggling with still-high inflation.